 It’s a 2:3 polyrhythm — quarter notes on the ride, quarter note triplets on the snare.
 In 4/4, this polyrhythm would be played twice in one bar, but since we’re dealing with a single measure of 3/4, it’s basically played one and a half times, giving it an interesting lope.

 After the 3/4 section, there’s an ice–cold tempo change, slowing down to 116 BPM.
 Anytime there’s a sudden tempo change, I always divide the two tempos to see if there’s a simple ratio between them.
 It turns out that the starting tempo (174) is 1.5 times greater than 116, suggesting a dotted quarter note metric modulation.

 Brian actually foreshadows this on the kit, as the final moments of the 3/4 section beforehand have him playing a dotted quarter note pattern on the snare, setting up the tempo change.

 In addition to the modulation, the song also goes into some alternating meter at this point: two bars of 7/8 and two bars of 4/4.
 Things get a bit funkier here — check out the toms hits and the spicy fill that’s at the end of this line:

-I think the crash is played with the left hand on the left side of the kit, so the right hand can move back to the hats.
+I think the crash is played with the left hand on the left side of the kit, so the right hand can move back to the hats when the groove continues.

 The rest of the song is in 4/4.
-The next groove has kind of a gnarly hi-hat pedal thing going on, with the phrase ending on a little ensemble thing.
-The figure starts on the “a” after 4, making it sound like it’s missing an 8th note (à la 7/8):
+The next groove has kind of a gnarly hi-hat pedal thing going on, with the phrases ending on a little ensemble thing.
+This ensemble figure starts on the “a” after 4, making it sound like it’s missing an 8th note (à la 7/8):